vinc/moros/README.md

-Run natively on a x86 computer by copying the bootloader and the kernel to a hard drive or USB stick (but there is currently no USB driver so the filesystem will not be available):
+Run natively on a x86 computer by copying the bootloader and the kernel to a hard drive or USB stick (but there is currently no USB driver so the filesystem will not be available in that case):

     $ sudo dd if=target/x86_64-moros/release/bootimage-moros.bin of=/dev/sdx && sync

-In both cases, MOROS will open a console in diskless mode after boot if no filesystem is detected.
-The following command will setup the filesystem on the first hard drive of the first ATA bus, allowing you to exit the diskless mode and log in as a normal user:
+MOROS will open a console in diskless mode after boot if no filesystem is detected.
+The following command will setup the filesystem on a hard drive, allowing you to exit the diskless mode and log in as a normal user:

     > install

-**Be careful not to overwrite the hard drive of your OS when using `dd` inside your OS, and `install` or `disk format` inside MOROS.**
+**Be careful not to overwrite the hard drive of your OS when using `dd` inside your OS, and `install` or `disk format` inside MOROS if you don't use an emulator.**

 ## Tests